frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 He's not thinking of other people, of giving it away, of seeing how he could bring up the living standards of those people around him.
 He's not thinking about social justice, charity, concern for others, the dignity of all the people around him.

-And that is why God comes along with strong language, "Fool!"
+And that is why God comes along with strong language: "Fool!"

-We could have an idea in my life---\'I want to get as rich as I can, I want to have as many things as I can.'
+We could have an idea in my life---'I want to get as rich as I can, I want to have as many things as I can.'
 That is not a bad goal to have.
 We should try and have all the things that are necessary to live a decent life, to live with dignity.

 But also, to have things that are superfluous---a person who hoards all sorts of things becoming wealthy, while the people around them are in want, is not rich in the eyes of God.